dyozie/pivotal-hd-docs/content/getting-started/hawq/springdata-jdbc.md

 </dependency>
 ```

-Following step outline the flow of the application login
+The following steps outline the flow of application

 *  This sample is a Java Application with the main entry point being `BusinessCount`.
 This class has following methods